dotnet/roslyn/Reporting-Visual-Studio-crashes-and-performance-issues.md

 ⚠️ Each dump file produced by this method will be up to 4GiB in size.
 Make sure to set `DumpFolder` to a location with adequate drive space or adjust the `DumpCount` appropriately.

 Each time Visual Studio crashes, it will create a dump file **devenv.exe.[number].dmp** file in the configured location.
+If one of the helper processes crashes, it will create a dump file **ServiceHub.RoslynCodeAnalysisService32.exe.[number].dmp** or **ServiceHub.RoslynCodeAnalysisService.exe.[number].dmp** file in the configured location.

 Then, use Visual Studio's "Report a Problem..." feature.
 It will allow you to attach the appropriate dump.